Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_02.md

     meteor

 At this moment you will see a message in the console: _Property "parties" does not exist on type "Socially"_.
-These kind of messages can be annoying, but they do a great job — keep our code less buggy.
+These kind of messages can be annoying, but they provide important information that can help keep our code less buggy.

-It's so easy, for example, to misspell the name of a property in dynamic languages like JavaScript.
+It's so easy to unknowingly misspell the name of a property in dynamic languages like JavaScript.
-Thanks to TypeScript, we can use this compilation diagnostics to create less bug-prone JavaScript applications.
+Thanks to TypeScript, we can use compilation diagnostics to create less bug-prone JavaScript applications.

 This comes as a great benefit of choosing TypeScript as a primary language for our app.
-So lets define our `parties` property as a generic type array:
+So lets define our `parties` property as it is, a [type](http://www.typescriptlang.org/Handbook#basic-types) of array made up of [generic](http://www.typescriptlang.org/Handbook#generics) Objects.:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="2.3"}}